WanderingBytes/fastport/README.md

 # fastport
-This is a simple binary I wrote to automate a nmap in a robust efficient way.
+This is a simple binary I wrote to automate nmap in a robust efficient way.
 It will take a host as an argument then do a fast nmap port discovery scan to get a list of all ports open quickly, then it will forward those ports into another nmap scan that will do a more aggresive scan.
+Saving time ultimately.

 ## Installation